christiansmith/javascriptworkshop/examples.md

     });

-.alert.alert-info
-  h5
-    i.icon-info-sign
-    |  Math.pow()
-  p JavaScript has some built in objects like <code>Math</code> that provide us with convenient helper functions, like <code>pow()</code>.
-You can learn more about them in the MDN JavaScript Guide.

 A third consequence of functions being first-class values is that they can be return values of other functions.
 This gives us yet another way to use functions as building blocks.
 Let's create some functions this way.